Matlock, Derbyshire: Matlock on film and television

+Local media

+Local news and television channels are BBC East Midlands and ITV Central.
+Television signals can be received from one of the three local relay transmitters (Matlock, Stanton Moor and Bolehill).

+Matlock's local radio stations are BBC Radio Derby on 95.3 FM, Capital Midlands on 102.8 FM and Greatest Hits Radio Yorkshire (formerly Peak FM) on 102.0 FM.

+The Matlock Mercury is the town's weekly local newspaper.

 Matlock in literature

 Karl Philipp Moritz in his Journeys of a German in England in 1782 describes Matlock as follows:

 Travelling from Matlock Bath and via the Matlock Bridge you arrive in the small town of Matlock proper, a place hardly worth being called a village, as it is made up of very few, shoddy houses.

+Mary Shelley in her 1818 novel Frankenstein:

+We left Oxford with regret, and proceeded to Matlock, which was our next place of rest.
+The country in the neighbourhood of this village resembled, to a greater degree, the scenery of Switzerland; but every thing is on a lower scale, and the green hills want the crown of distant white Alps, which always attend on the piny mountains of my native country.
+We visited the wondrous cave, and the little cabinets of natural history, where the curiosities are disposed in the same manner as in the collections at Servox and Chamounix.
+The latter name made me tremble, when pronounced by Henry; and I hastened to quit Matlock, with which that terrible scene was thus associated.

 Letitia Elizabeth Landon's poetical illustration Matlock, to an engraving of a painting by Thomas Allom, is subtitled "To the memory of a favourite child (the daughter of a friend) who died there".
 It was published in Fisher's Drawing Room Scrap Book, 1839.

-William Berry's poem "Matlock" appeared in his collection A victim to glamour: and other poems.
+William Berry's poem "Matlock" appeared in his collection A Victim to Glamour: And Other Poems.
 Leeds: T. Barmby, 1874.

 Carola Dunn's mystery Gone West (2012) is set in Matlock.

 Youth hostels

 The Youth Hostels Association (YHA) has its national headquarters in the former Severn Trent Water building on Dimple Road, Matlock.